 I am very grateful to Ian for allowing me to test the 10 x 42 EL Range.
 I now know why he spent so much money to acquire one!

-Neil English’s new book, The ShortTube 80: A User’s Guide (267 pages), will soon be published by Springer Nature.
+Neil English’s new book, The ShortTube 80: A User’s Guide (267 pages) is now published.